lawwman/tutorial/programming_language/terraform/fundamentals.md

     }
   }
 }

+# Configure the AWS Provider
+provider "aws" {
+  profile = "default"
+  region = "us-east-1"
+}
 ```

-For more in-depth configuration settings on the provider, refer to the Provider block.

-### Storing State and Locks in a shared cloud with Terraform block
+## Storing State and Locks in a shared cloud with Terraform bloc
 ```
 terraform {
   backend "s3" {